 - 1 teaspoon dried thyme

 - 1/2 cup sour cream

 - 1/4 cup all-purpose flour

 - Sour cream

 - Select SAUTE and HIGH, once HOT add the oil.
 Once the oil is shimerring add the ham and saute for 3-5 minutes, until golden brown.

-- Add the rest of the ingredients from the SOUP section.
+Add the rest of the ingredients from the SOUP section, except the sour cream.

 - Close the lid, lock and point the valve to sealed.

 - Pressure Cook for 10 minutes.
 Followed by a 15 minutes Natural Pressure Release, after which release manually the remaining pressure.

 - Once the soup has cooked, add butter to a medium saucepan over medium heat and melt.
 Whisk in the flour until completely combined and gradually add in the heavy cream.